HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 ### P2SH

 We currently only support P2PKH scripts and we are adding support for data scripts (under strict conditions).
-The difficulty with P2SH is the lack of the `redeemScript` which is required to derive addresses, since we would require the multisig configuration to be loaded in the app and we do not have support for this yet.
+Identifying P2SH addresses in the transaction is possible but the difficulty of generating P2SH addresses has some is the lack of the `redeemScript` which is required to derive the address, since we would require the multisig configuration to be loaded in the app and we do not have support for this yet.
 Without address derivation we cannot check that any addresses are from our wallet (making change output checks fail).
 Also, we do not have permission to derive in the Hathor multisig path derivation (see [here](https://github.com/HathorNetwork/hathor-wallet-lib/blob/v1.4.0/src/constants.ts#L267)) so this would also need to change.